 "give, and it will be given to you.
 A good measure, pressed down, shaken together, running over, will be put into your lap, for the measure you give will be the measure you get back.”
 Take His words at face value and watch what happens to your food monies when you give to God first.

 It isn't easy to give from your purchased food supplies, but what you'll find is that when you do, you'll reap savings in every other area.
 Clothes, under ware, and purchases begin lasting longer.
 You get better at combining what's in your refrigerator.
 More skilled at getting creative.
 Your money planning and savvy spending skills increase too.
 Thus you begin saving, little by little.
 You are giving, and yet, God is giving back to you.

 One such example I personally witnessed the other day was when my husband found $30 cash on the sidewalk, or when, last year, I found a diamond ring while cleaning up after my dog.
 The savings WILL appear.
 One such Biblical example is seen in 2 Kings:4, where God used Elisha to multiply the widow’s oil so she could sell it, pay off her debt, and keep her two children from becoming slaves.
 God can and will multiply our efforts for him no matter how large or small they are.
 So to stretch your food and cut back on costs by GIVING and SAVING.

-I often make this yummy bread in mini loaf pans so I can give it away as gifts.
-Use those dead bananas in your freezer.
+I often make this yummy bread in mini loaf pans to give away as gifts.
+Use up those dead bananas you've thrown into your freezer.

 1/4 cup yogurt